As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-Recycling tin cans speaks pioneer to me!
+Recycling tin cans into lanterns speaks pioneer to me!
 Our Prairie Life book club decided that the chapter on Christmas was their favorite.
 I can see Laura and Mary helping Ma make handmade ornaments and dressing up the ordinary into something beautiful.
 These recycling projects for tin cans can be done any time of the year.
 Use them as quick gifts for any occasion.

 When given the opportunity, children can make special gifts for family and friends by using their hands to create.

 This project is suitable for all ages.
 Using a hammer helps with hand and eye coordination and it’s fun!

 First, using a permanent marker, dot a pattern on your can.
 The dots are where you will punch holes.
 Next, fill the cans with water and freeze them.
 This step is VERY important.
 Freezing them with water makes hammering a nail into the can much easier.
 The tin cans will get misshapen on the bottom but we will fix it.
 Freezing the tin cans will take overnight.

 Now, punch out all the dots with a hammer and nail.
 Remember to punch a hole on each side of the can for the wire hanger.
 Then dry off the can and spray it silver if desired or leave it plain.
 Add wire and make a handle.
 Finally, put a tealight inside.
 We use battery-operated candles for a safe, no-mess option.